USS Romeo: Construction and characteristics

 Romeo was 154 ft 2 in long, with a beam of 31 ft 2 in, and a draft of 4 ft 6 in.
 Her depth of hold was 4 ft, and her tonnage was 175 tons.
-A sternwheel steamer, power was provided by two steam engines fed by a total of two boilers.
+A sternwheel steamer, power was provided by two steam engines fed by two boilers.
 The engines had a cylinder diameter of 1 ft and a stroke of 4 ft.
 Romeo was reported to have a speed of 5 mph when going upstream.
-Originally armed with six 24-pounder howitzers, by July 1864 she had two additional 24-pounders, but by the end of September was back down to six.
+Originally armed with six 24-pounder Dahlgren howitzers, by July 1864 she had two additional 24-pounders, but by the end of September was back down to six.